Complete Guide

 Free Trial vs. Full Simulator

 The free trial gives you a taste.
-But practicing 1 fixed scenario won't prepare you for the real Solve — which generates a unique ecosystem every single time.
+But practicing 1 fixed scenario won't prepare you for the real Solve — which generates a unique set of sites and microbes every single time.
 Serious candidates practice with variety.

 Free Trial